×

 Example:

-Models flag teams at risk before peak events based on misses and scores; auto-assign refreshers; track post-training indicators.
+Predictive models flag teams at risk before peak events based on missed tasks and performance scores.
+The system automatically assigns refresher training and tracks post‑training indicators.

 Real-Time Dashboards and Reporting